 When these individuals tell you about a situation or past experience, they are visualizing everything as it was at that time.

 They're looking at the picture or movie as it was at the time.

 Imagine trying to tell someone every detail of a photograph without looking at the photograph.
 It would be very difficult.

 That is the challenge.

-If a person with Asperger's is looking at your face, he cannot be looking at the photograph, can he?
+In other words, if I'm looking at your face, I cannot be looking at the photograph, can I?

 The person is not re-living the situation, but mentally pictures it as it occurred the first time.
 You may even see the person gesture towards an object he/she is mentioning.

 Example: "So she laid the book on the table right there" (points to table you don't see).
 That's because the person is "there" but you aren't.